ianan/nustar_sac/xspec/README.md

 # NuSTAR Solar Analysis Code - XSPEC Spectral Fitting

 Here we have examples of fitting the NuSTAR spectral files in [XSPEC](https://heasarc.gsfc.nasa.gov/xanadu/xspec/) and then plotting the saved results in IDL.
 So the starting point assumes you already have your spectral file (.pha) and response files (.rmf .arf).
+Plotting will work with pha processed through [grppha](https://heasarc.gsfc.nasa.gov/ftools/caldb/help/grppha.txt) -- need to add XSPEC example using grppha pha.

 ### XSPEC code
 These can be run line-by-line or via @filename in the XSPEC environment - although the final output parts within "iplot" needs to be done manually.